School library: History of school libraries

-Most recently, school libraries have been defined by two major guidelines documents: Information Power (1988) and Information Power II (1998).
+In recent history, school libraries have been defined by two major guiding documents; Information Power (1988) and Information Power II (1998).

-In 1999 the International Federation of Library Associations and Institutions (IFLA) published the globally important Unesco School library Manifesto, which states:

-"The school library provides information and ideas that are fundamental to functioning successfully in today’s information and knowledge-based society.
+In 1999, the International Federation of Library Associations and Institutions (IFLA) published the globally important UNESCO School library Manifesto, which states: "The school library provides information and ideas that are fundamental to functioning successfully in today's information and knowledge-based society.
 The school library equips students with life-long learning skills and develops the imagination, enabling them to live as responsible citizens" (para.
 1).